Our Community Guidelines

 - Include the provided boilerplate text on the local group’s website/print materials that

-- identifies the local group as an affiliate of the larger ScienceOnline organization and community;
+- identifies the local group as a satellite of the nonprofit ScienceOnline organization;

 - identifies supporters and sponsors as appropriate;

-- includes a link to the ScienceOnline.com hub to facilitate learning about the larger community.
+- includes a link to the ScienceOnline.com hub to facilitate learning about the nonprofit organization.

 Support offered by the ScienceOnline organization